Traumatic Facial Burn Injuries

-The skin is made of three primary layers, including the epidermis, the dermis, and a fatty layer beneath it.
-The purposes of skin are to perform thermoregulation, immunological protection, protect the area from trauma and UV radiation and to control insensible water loss.
+The skin comprises three primary layers, including the epidermis, the dermis, and a fatty layer beneath it.
+The purposes of skin are to perform thermoregulation, immunological protection, protect the area from trauma and UV radiation, and control insensible water loss.
 The epidermis is the outer layer that contains no blood vessels.
-It is dependent on nutrition entirely on the vascular dermis.What is Facial Burn Injury?
+It is dependent on nutrition entirely in the vascular dermis.What is Facial Burn Injury?

-A facial burn injury can happen from a thermal burn, such as in a fire, or a chemical burn, such as with acid or lye.
+A facial burn injury can happen from a thermal burn, such as a fire, or a chemical burn, such as acid or lye.
 Each type of burn is treated slightly differently and has a different outcome.
-Burns, as a rule, involve the destruction of the cells of the skin and sometimes deeper structures like the fascia, muscle and bony tissues.Depth of Burns
+Burns, as a rule, involve the destruction of the cells of the skin and sometimes deeper structures like the fascia, muscle, and bony tissues.Depth of Burns

-Burns are identified by their depth or “degree”.
+Burns are identified by their depth or “degree.”
 A first-degree burn is the most superficial.
-The damage is confined to the area of the skin known as the epidermis.
-It can be a flash flame burn, a scalding injury or even a sunburn.
+The damage is confined to the skin area known as the epidermis.
+It can be a flash flame burn, a scalding injury, or even a sunburn.
 The burn remains dry and has no blisters.
-There is usually no residual scar and healing occurs over 10 days or less.
+There is usually no residual scar, and healing occurs over 10 days or less.

 A second-degree burn is also called a partial thickness burn.
 It burns the epidermis and a part of the dermis, leading to a painful area that blisters.
-It can be caused by flame, hot liquids or hot solids.
-Chemicals can cause a painful wound as well.
+It can be caused by flame, hot liquids, or hot solids.
+Chemicals can cause painful wounds as well.
 The burn tends to be red and inflamed.
 Most spontaneously re-epithelialize from leftover epithelial cells in the skin and take about 10-14 days to heal.
 It does not need any grafting.
-Deeper partial wounds may take up to 30 days to heal and can get infected, turning it into a full-thickness injury.
+Deeper partial wounds may take up to 30 days to heal and can get infected, turning them into a full-thickness injury.

 - The face can come in contact with a hot surface like a stovetop or occupational surface, usually causing first or second-degree burns.

-- The face can connect with a corrosive substance, such as an acid or lye.
-Acids tend to be less serious burns because they cauterize the tissue and don’t go deeply into the skin, while caustic lye burns can go deeply into the tissue and cause deep third-degree burns.
+- The face can connect with a corrosive substance, like acid or lye.
+Acids tend to be less severe burns because they cauterize the tissue and don’t go deeply into the skin, while caustic lye burns can go deeply into the tissue and cause deep third-degree burns.

-- Friction can cause heat to form within the skin tissue and can cause a dry first-degree burn that usually hurts but heals quickly
+- Friction can cause heat to form within the skin tissue and cause a dry first-degree burn that usually hurts but heals quickly.

-- Wet heat like hot liquids or steam can burn the face, leaving behind a first or second-degree burn
+- Like hot liquids or steam, Wet heat can burn the face, leaving behind a first or second-degree burn.

 - Extreme cold can cause a frostbite burn to the face.
-In extreme cases, this can be a full-thickness burn that destroys a great deal of tissue.
+In severe cases, this can be a full-thickness burn that destroys a great deal of tissue.

-- Radiation can cause deep burns and can be from the sun’s UV rays or from radiation because of a nuclear blast as in Hiroshima or the Chernobyl accident.
+- Radiation can cause deep burns from the sun’s UV rays or radiation because of a nuclear blast, as in Hiroshima or the Chernobyl accident.

-- Certainly, fire can cause a first, second or third-degree burn.
+- Indeed, fire can cause a first, second, or third-degree burn.
 Fires can come from burning homes, burning recreational pits or grills, and motor vehicle accidents.

-Burns are measured by the “rule of nines”, which tells the doctor what percentage of the body is injured.
+Burns is measured by the “rule of nines,” which tells the doctor what percentage of the body is injured.
 This measurement is just as important as the depth of the wound.
 The rule of nines is adjusted somewhat for babies and small children who have different proportions than adults.
-The calculation is based on the amount of body part that is about 9 percent of the total body area of one hundred percent.
+The calculation is based on the number of body parts, about 9 percent of the total body area of one hundred percent.